Owens & Minor, Inc. (OMI). Below are some highlights from the above linked analysis:

 6. Rolling 4-yr Div. > 15%

-OMI earned two Stars in this section for 2.) and 3.) above.
+OMI earned one Star in this section for 2.) above.
 The stock earned a Star as a result of its most recent Debt to Total Capital being less than 45%.
-OMI earned a Star for having an acceptable score in at least two of the four Key Metrics measured.
-The company has paid a cash dividend to shareholders every year since 1926 and has increased its dividend payments for 12 consecutive years.
+The company has paid a cash dividend to shareholders every year since 1926 and has increased its dividend payments for 13 consecutive years.